Pastoral Care at Hurstmere

 Support

-Please contact your son’s form tutor in the first instance if you have something you wish to discuss with us.
-Remember “if we don’t know about it, we can’t help you deal with it.”
-If your son feels uncomfortable talking to someone in person, he can email hereforyou@hurstmere.org.uk Accordion content
+We are eager to support our students and rely on open communication to ensure we can quickly deal with any issues that may arise.
+Please contact your son’s Form Tutor in the first instance if you have something you wish to discuss with us.
+If your son feels uncomfortable talking to someone in person, he can email hereforyou@hurstmere.org.uk

 Achievement and Rewards